-Because its such an important topic, we get a lot of questions regarding SEO.
-We always love to answer any specific questions our clients have, but we’ve found that most advisors often have the same general questions when it comes to SEO.
+Because it’s such an important topic, we get a lot of questions regarding SEO.
+We always love to answer any specific questions our clients have, but we’ve found that most advisors have similar general questions when it comes to SEO.
 So today we’ve decided to address and answer some of the most frequently asked SEO-related questions so you can start creating the best SEO ranking website!

 Q: What Is My Current Ranking in Search Engines Like Google?

-A: This is where most people like to start so they can see how much room they have to improve.
-There’s a few different ways you can check your current ranking in searching engines.
-For starters, we recommend checking out these free SERPs tools.
-Here you’ll find ways to check your keyword and location search rankings.
-This is a great way to get a good analysis of what keywords to use as part of our SEO strategy.
+A: This is where most people like to start to see how much room they have to improve.
+There are a few different ways you can check your current ranking in searching engines.

-One important thing to remember that many people don’t realize is that most search engines, such as Google, have personalized search features.
+One important thing to remember that many people don’t realize is that most search engines, like Google, have personalized search features.
 This means that individual users may see different rankings based on their previous online history, cookies, location, browser and other factors.
-This means your site might have a different ranking based on who is searching for it and what your potential clients see may not be the same as what you see.
+So your site might appear in a slightly higher or lower rank, based on who’s searching.

 Q: Why Has My Ranking Changed Since Moving My CMS?

 A: When you switch to a different CMS (content management system), there can be changes made that affect your SEO ranking.
-Updating your site can definitely make a positive or neutral impact but, if you’re not careful, you may accidentally remove information, pages or headings from your website that hurt your SEO ranking.
-Therefore, its important to compare your rankings after moving to a new CMS and make sure nothing has slipped by.
+Updating your site can make a positive impact but, if you’re not careful you may accidentally remove information from your website, which could hurt your SEO ranking.
+Therefore, it’s important to compare your rankings after moving to a new CMS to sure nothing slipped by.

-There are several important things to keep in mind to avoid a negative change to your search rankings when moving CMS.
-If you can, try to keep the same or a very similar domain name.
+To avoid a negative change to your search rankings when moving CMS, try to keep the same or a very similar domain name.
 This will help your traffic stay a little more consistent.
 The same goes for your URLs and sitemap.
 If you change many of your pages, your ranking may take a hit.
 This is because search engines may be using your old sitemap and URLs to rank your site.
 Any abrupt changes could have a negative impact.
-Additionally, any old linked URLs will now direct to error messages meaning you’ll have to fix this by using 301 redirects or go back and update all of your URL slugs.
+Additionally, any old linked URLs will now direct to error messages meaning you’ll have to fix this by using 301 redirects or by going back to update all of your URL slugs.